t3n0/notes/python/cython.md

 Notes:
 - the `name` is the extension is how we call our module (i.e. `import carwash.fastmodule as fm`), it must match the file name;
 - the `ext_modules` argument wants a `list` of extensions objects.

+## 3. Workflow and testing the speed-up

+We can now put everything together and try to build, install and test our speed-up package (download [folder zip](https://github.com/t3n0/notes/raw/main/python/cython.zip)).